NervanaSystems/neon/doc/source/overview.rst

 1. **Generate a backend**

    The backend defines where computations are executed in neon.
-We support both CPU and GPU (Pascal, Maxwell or Kepler architectures) backends.
+We support CPU, MKL, and GPU (Pascal, Maxwell or Kepler architectures) backends.

    See :doc:`neon backend <backends>`